Broughton, Hampshire

 Broughton is a village and civil parish in the Test Valley district of Hampshire, England, about 10 mi north of Romsey.
+There are about 450 dwellings, and just under 1000 people, with domestic architecture spanning 600 years.
+The 2001 census recorded a parish population of 1,029, reducing to 1,003 at the 2011 Census.

+History

 The Manor of Broughton is recorded in the Domesday Book and was held at different times by the Earl of Southampton, and the Duke of Kingston-upon-Hull.
 The current manor house is a Grade II* listed building, dating from the 18th century.

 The Church of England parish church of St Mary the Virgin dates from the 12th century.
 The 19th-century Baptist chapel has been closed for worship and sold for development.

-The 2001 census recorded a parish population of 1,029, reducing to 1,003 at the 2011 Census.

-Near the village are many farms, including three sheep farms and one buffalo meat farm.
+In 1990, Broughton was twinned with the picturesque medieval village of Sauve, near Nîmes, in the south of France.

+The village has a school, a doctor's surgery, a pub, a village shop, a cafe and a post office.
+Broughton Community Shop is a community-run and -funded business that opened in August 2018, after the long-standing village store and post office closed due to the retirement of its owners.

+The village hall is at the centre of the village.
+In 2019, the hall was completely refurbished to include the community shop, cafe and post office.
+The hall also homes the Broughton Community Archive which is a huge collection of photographs and documents that was created over a period of 65 years by a village doctor, Dr Robert Parr.
+This collection was donated to the village, together with the space to store it in the village hall.